MontiCore/montithings/tools/sd4componenttesting/README.md

 ```

 To work properly, the CLI tool needs the mandatory argument `-i,--input <file>`, which takes the file paths of at least one input file containing a SD4C model.
 If no other arguments are specified, the CLI tool solely parses the model(s).
-For trying this out, copy the `sd4componenttesting-cli.jar` into a directory of your choice.
+For trying this out, if you have not done this yet, create a new folder anywhere you want and copy the `sd4componenttesting-cli.jar` into that directory.
-Afterwards, create a text file containing the following simple SD4C:
+Afterwards, create a text file containing the following simple SD4C model:

 ```
-package test;
+package example;

 testdiagram ExampleTest for Example {
 }